The Implication and Consequences of Believing in the Irish Blessings

 The Most Prominent Practice of Irish Blessings

 It does not matter whether you are Irish or not.
 When you ask for blessings from God, you pray.
 There are lots of Irish blessings regarding different aspects of life.
 However, when you are Irish, there is one practice that is surely familiar around the place.
-This practice includes the existence of fairy trees and, trusts us, there are plenty of them.
+This practice includes the existence of fairy trees and, trust us, there are plenty of them.
 However, they have different names, including Wishing Trees, Hawthorn Trees, and May Bushes.

 What are the Fairy Trees?

 In fact, those trees are ones that exist in the most unexpected places.
 These locations may include the middle of an empty field or the side of the highway.
 Usually, there is a well that sits somewhere near the tree as well.
 As a consequence, you can easily spot a fairy tree even when you are miles away.
 According to the Irish superstitions, people believe that the magical folk of the underworld lived beneath these trees.
 Fairy trees were also referred to in the tale of the Tuatha de Danann.
-The tale claimed that the Sidhe went to the Underworld and fairy trees were their way of marking their territories.
+The tale claimed that the Sidhe went to the Underworld, and fairy trees were their way of marking their territories.
 Lots of people are too afraid to approach those trees, but others love the very idea of their existence.

 Believers do have the tendency to perform ritual practices around fairy trees.
 This practice is part of the Irish blessings.
 It involves some rituals where people tie ribbons on branches and pray to God.
 Another way to perform those Irish blessings is through hanging strips of clothes and asking for what they wish for.
 There is a popular day where people gather to practice this ritual and it happens to be in spring.
-May Day is what people refer to it and sometimes it is The Spring Festival.
+May Day is what people refer to it, and sometimes it is The Spring Festival.

 A Brief about May Day